luriad/EECE6083_Compiler/README.md

 * You will find two versions of the compiler: standard and verbose.
 The standard binary will create CodeGen.c, which is the IR of the compiled program in reduced C form.
 It will print any errors detected to the console.
 Verbose does the same, except it also prints the state of the parser throughout the compiling proccess.
 It also produces a commented CodeGen.c to give more information on the code generated.
 * Generated code is in reduced assembly-like C
 * /lib contains standard I/O library functions, like putInteger() and getString().
 These are statically linked into the IR C program.
-* Use input.txt to pass inputs into functions, and read outputs from output.txt
+* Use input.txt to pass inputs into programs, and read outputs from output.txt

 **Description:**
 This compiler project was build in c++ using a one-pass process.
 The scanner is a method that simply looks through the input code and produce